Ivanhoe Mines

-Ivanhoe Mines is a Canadian mining company focused on advancing its three principal projects in Southern Africa: the development of new mines at the Kamoa-Kakula copper discoveries in the Democratic Republic of Congo (DRC), the Platreef palladium-platinum-nickel-copper-rhodium-gold discovery in South Africa, and the extensive redevelopment and upgrading of the historic Kipushi zinc-copper-germanium-silver mine, also in the DRC.
-Ivanhoe also is exploring for new copper discoveries on its wholly owned Western Foreland exploration licences in the DRC, near the Kamoa-Kakula Project.
+Ivanhoe Mines is a Canadian mining company focused on advancing its three principal projects in Southern Africa: the development of new mines at the Kamoa-Kakula copper discoveries in the Democratic Republic of the Congo (DRC), the Platreef palladium-platinum-nickel-copper-rhodium-gold discovery in South Africa, and the extensive redevelopment and upgrading of the historic Kipushi zinc-copper-germanium-silver mine, also in the DRC.
+Ivanhoe is also exploring for new copper discoveries on its wholly owned Western Foreland exploration licences in the DRC, near the Kamoa-Kakula Project.

 History

-In October 2012, the company held an IPO on the Toronto Stock Exchange, raising $300 million, and valuing the company at $2.5 billion.
+In October 2012, the company held an initial public offering (IPO) on the Toronto Stock Exchange, raising $300 million, and valuing the company at $2.5 billion.
 In August 2013 the company changed its name to Ivanhoe Mines, taking advantage of Friedland's right to that name.

-In 2015, Ivanhoe sold half of its interest in the Kamoa copper project to Zijin Mining Group, a Chinese mining company, for US$412 million.
+In 2015, Ivanhoe sold half of its interest in the Kamoa copper project to the Zijin Mining Group, a Chinese mining company, for US$412 million.

-In April 2017 Ivanhoe announced it had confirmed the new Kakula West discovery in the Democratic Republic of Congo.
-Reported assays returned 8.86 metres grading 5.83% copper that included a higher grade intercept of 6.17 metres grading 6.84% copper.
+In April 2017, Ivanhoe announced it had confirmed the new Kakula West discovery in the Democratic Republic of the Congo.
+Reported assays returned 8.86 metres grading 5.83% copper that included a higher-grade intercept of 6.17 metres grading 6.84% copper.
 The discovery extended the Kakula along a confirmed strike length of 6.8 kilometres.

 In January 2019, Ivanhoe Mines reported an unprecedented 22.3-metre intersection of 13.05% copper in a shallow, flat-lying discovery at the Kamoa North Bonanza Zone on the Kamoa-Kakula mining licence.
-Drill hole DD1450 intersection included grades of up to 40% copper and is within 190 metres of surface.
+The drill hole DD1450 intersection included grades of up to 40% copper and is within 190 metres of the surface.
 In February 2020, the initial mineral resource estimate for the Kamoa North Bonanza Zone included 1.5 million tonnes of Indicated Resources grading 10.7% copper, at a 5% cut-off.

 In February 2020, Ivanhoe released an independently verified, updated Mineral Resource estimate for the Kamoa-Kakula Copper Project in the Democratic Republic of Congo (DRC).
 The Kamoa-Kakula Project Indicated Mineral Resource now stands at 1.4 billion tonnes grading 2.7% copper, at a 1% cut-off grade, and the project's Indicated Mineral Resource now stands at 423 million tonnes grading 4.68% copper, at a 3% cut-off grade.

 International mining consultant Wood Mackenzie has ranked the Kamoa-Kakula Copper Project as the world's fourth-largest copper discovery, with copper grades that are the highest by a wide margin of the world's top 10 copper deposits.

-Construction of the Kakula Mine, the first of multiple, planned mining areas at Kamoa-Kakula, is making excellent progress.
+Construction of the Kakula Mine, the first of multiple planned mining areas at Kamoa-Kakula, is making excellent progress.
 Initial copper concentrate production from the Kakula Mine is scheduled to begin in the third quarter of 2021.